risawitama/verbose-potato/README.md

-## Sore throats are a pain in the neck!
+## How much does a hipster weigh?
+An instagram.